CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 ## What is a stored procedure?

-PostgreSQL allows you to extend the database functionality with user-defined functions by using various procedural languages, which often referred to as stored procedures.
+PostgreSQL allows you to extend the database functionality with user-defined functions by using various procedural languages, which are often referred to as stored procedures.

-The store procedures define functions for creating triggers or custom aggregate functions.
-In addition, stored procedures also add many procedural features like control structures.

-With stored procedures you can create your own custom functions and reuse them.
+With stored procedures you can create your own custom functions and reuse them in applications or as part of other database's workflow.

 ## Basic structure of a PL/pgSQL function